Analysis | Joe Biden emerges victorious in the 1783 presidential election

 Why is this useful?
 It isn’t, except to play around with an alternate-universe United States.

-So, for example, we learn that these United States would be home to 162 million people, with Mega Virginia being home to nearly 30 million of those people.
+So, for example, we learn that these United States would be home to 162 million people, with Mega Virginia being home to nearly 30 million.
 The second-most populous state would be Massachusetts — naturally, given that it’s now home to Chicago.
 New York, trading its western end for Vermont, drops to sixth.

 The new United States would be about a third non-White, with Maryland having the highest percentage of non-White residents.
 (The state’s borders didn’t change substantially; it is currently majority non-White.)
 The most densely White would be New Hampshire (which is again keeping its current borders).

 With these new boundaries assigned, we can go further.
 President Biden would have won the 2020 election in the Newnited States (get it), earning 42 million votes to Donald Trump’s 37 million, a slightly narrower margin than Biden actually won nationally.
-Trump would have won Virginia and states south, with Biden taking everything else.
+Trump would have won Virginia and states south of it, with Biden taking everything else.

 Figuring out electoral votes is a little trickier.
 We used a tool from the University of Michigan allowing us to redistribute House seats* by state to figure out the electoral vote totals for each new state.
 (Electoral votes for any state are the count of its congressional delegation: its House seats plus two senators.)
 The result was a 252-to-172 victory for Biden.